Managing Premature Menopause

 That being said, menopause is nothing to be ashamed of, even when it comes earlier than expected.
 It can be used as a time to tap into your emotional state, create a practice of mindfulness and intentional living, and happiness.
 Positive thoughts—coupled with homeopathic or medical treatments—can help you turn premature menopause into a positive experience that helps you establish an immense amount of self-love.

 Premature menopause is a life-changing event that affects both your physical and mental being in a number of ways, but it doesn’t have to bring your life to a halt.
 Whether you’ve developed the condition through a genetic roll of the dice or have undergone surgical menopause, the adjustments will be difficult; but with the right treatments and support, you’ll still be able to live a full life and come out feeling strong.
 In fact, most women report no decrease at all to their quality of life.
-This can even be a time of great reflection, especially in the community of common sisterhood.
+This can even be a time of great reflection.
 No matter what season of life, menopause is another part of womanly growth and development to be appreciated and from which we can learn.

 Find support for premature menopause here: